Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: The Laplacian Solver

 \begin{lemma} Let $G$ be an $n$-node graph $\rho$-minor distributed into an $\overline{n}$-node communication network for which \Cref{assumption:minor_aggregation} holds for some $Q = Q(\rho)$.
-Then, for an error parameter $0 < \epsilon < 0.1$ and a subset $\mathcal{T}$ of nodes, the algorithm $\approxSC$ returns with high probability a graph $H$ as a $\rho$-minor distribution into $\overline{G}$ such that
+Then, for an error parameter $0 < \eps < 0.1$ and a subset $\mathcal{T}$ of nodes, the algorithm $\approxSC$ returns with high probability a graph $H$ as a $\rho$-minor distribution into $\overline{G}$ such that

-\begin{enumerate} \item $\mathcal{T} \subseteq V(H)$; \item $H$ has $O(|\mathcal{T}| \log^2 n/\epsilon^2)$ edges; \item $\schur(H, \mathcal{T}) \approxeps \schur(G, \mathcal{T})$. \end{enumerate} This algorithm requires $O(\log^{10} n/\epsilon^3)$ calls to a distributed Laplacian solver to accuracy $1/\poly(n)$ on graphs that $2\rho$-minor distribute into $\overline{G}$, and an overhead of $O(Q(\rho) \log^{10} \overline{n}/\epsilon^3)$ rounds. \end{lemma}
+\begin{enumerate} \item $\mathcal{T} \subseteq V(H)$; \item $H$ has $O(|\mathcal{T}| \log^2 n/\eps^2)$ edges; \item $\schur(H, \mathcal{T}) \approxeps \schur(G, \mathcal{T})$. \end{enumerate} This algorithm requires $O(\log^{10} n/\eps^3)$ calls to a distributed Laplacian solver to accuracy $1/\poly(n)$ on graphs that $2\rho$-minor distribute into $\overline{G}$, and an overhead of $O(Q(\rho) \log^{10} \overline{n}/\eps^3)$ rounds. \end{lemma}

-This result builds upon the work of Li and Schild \cite{DBLP:conf/focs/LiS18}, which (roughly speaking) established that randomly contracting an edge with probability equal to its leverage score (and otherwise deleting) would suffice.
-In the distributed context, Forster et al. \cite{DBLP:journals/corr/abs-2012-15675} devise a parallelized implementation of this scheme based on the \emph{localization of electrical flows} \cite{10.5555/3174304.3175408}.
-More precisely, they manage to identify a non-negligible subset of edges---which they refer to as \emph{steady edges}---with small mutual (electrical) "correlation", allowing for independent (and hence highly parallelized) contractions/deletions within this set.
-This approach employs the recursive and sketching-based method of random projections due to Spielman and Srivastava \cite{DBLP:conf/stoc/SpielmanS08}, similarly to \cite{DBLP:conf/focs/LiS18}, in order to estimate quantities such as leverage scores and electrical correlation.
+This result builds upon the work of \citet{DBLP:conf/focs/LiS18}, who (roughly speaking) established that randomly contracting an edge with probability equal to its leverage score (and otherwise deleting) would suffice.
+In the distributed context, \citet{DBLP:journals/corr/abs-2012-15675} devise a parallelized implementation of this scheme based on the \emph{localization of electrical flows}~\citep{10.5555/3174304.3175408}.
+More precisely, they manage to identify a non-negligible subset of edges---which they refer to as \emph{steady edges}---with small mutual (electrical) ``correlation'', allowing for independent (and hence highly parallelized) contractions/deletions within this set.
+This approach employs the recursive and sketching-based method of random projections due to \citet{DBLP:conf/stoc/SpielmanS08}, similarly to~\citep{DBLP:conf/focs/LiS18}, to estimate quantities such as leverage scores and electrical correlation.
 These steps are carefully reviewed in \Cref{appendix:approxSC}.

-\subsection{Schur Complement Chain}
+\subsubsection{Schur Complement Chain}

-Finally, let us introduce the concept of a Schur complement chain, and explain how they can be employed in order to produce a Laplacian solver.
+Finally, let us introduce the concept of a Schur complement chain, and explain how it can be employed to produce a Laplacian solver.